pxl0912/pxl0912.github.io/_pages/about.md

 joined Shenzhen University as an Assistant Professor.
 I’m also a member of the National High Performance Computing Center (NHPCC) at Shenzhen.

-I have been actively serving the HPC community by participating in the organizing and reviewing activities of international conferences and journals.
-I have served as a PC member for international conferences in cloud, HPC and parallel and distributed systems (USENIX FAST, ACM/IEEE SC, ACM HPDC, IEEE ICDCS, IEEE ICPP, IEEE Cluster, ACM/IEEE CCGrid, ACM CIKM); and as a Program co-chair for the PDSW 2021 (in conjunction with SC21), IEEE SmartData-2019; and as a Track co-chair for the IEEE HiPC 2020, IEEE BigData Congress 2018; and as the Panel vice-chair for SC 2021, the Demo and Poster co-chair for ICDCS 2020.
+I have been actively serving the community by participating in the organizing and reviewing activities of international conferences and journals.
+I have served as a PC member for international conferences in HPC, cloud and parallel and distributed systems (USENIX FAST, ACM/IEEE SC, ACM HPDC, IEEE ICDCS, IEEE ICPP, IEEE Cluster, ACM/IEEE CCGrid, ACM CIKM); and as a Program co-chair for the PDSW 2021 (in conjunction with SC21), IEEE SmartData-2019; and as a Track co-chair for the IEEE HiPC 2020, IEEE BigData Congress 2018; and as the Panel vice-chair for SC 2021, the Demo and Poster co-chair for ICDCS 2020.
 Most recently I am serving as a vice-chair for the ML with HPC track of SC 2022, as a co-chair for